 Students with properly documented disabilities will be identified through the Office of Disability Services.
 The Academic Advisor responsible for Disability Services will meet with the student and provide an overview of the available services.
-The student will take the Franklin mathematics placement test with accommodations to fit the student's disability, as determined by the Office of Disability Services in cooperation with the mathematics department.
-The student will then be placed into a class, preferably with an instructor who has had training in dealing with students with learning and physical disabilities, and will receive appropriate accommodations for the disability.
-Accommodation may include one or more of the following: testing in the Student Learning Center, extended time for testing, a test reader, or modification of the requirements of the course by the instructor with the approval of the Mathematics Lead Faculty.
+The student will take the Franklin University mathematics placement test with accommodations to fit the student's disability, as determined by the Office of Disability Services in cooperation with the Mathematics Department.
+The student will then be placed into a class and will receive appropriate accommodations for the disability.
+Accommodation may include one or more of the following: Testing in the Student Learning Center, extended time for testing, a test reader, or modification of the requirements of the course by the instructor with the approval of the Mathematics Lead Faculty.